Funding Sources

 Non-NASA Funding Sources

-The following lists non-NASA funding vehicles which may be relevant to heliophysics research.
+The following lists non-NASA funding vehicles which may be relevant to heliophysics technology research.

 • NOAA Joint Venture Partnerships, this funding vehicle can be used to augment existing funded efforts providing a way for NOAA to partner with other agencies such as NASA if there is a common interest.